amblina/katacoda-scenarios/tutorial3/step5.md

 List information about the FILEs (the current directory by default).
 ```

-Almost all software installed on your machine will have a `man page` on a
+Almost all software installed on your machine will have a `man page`.
+However,
-unix or unix-like system.
-However, if there is no manual for a command line
+if there is no manual for a command line tool, using the `--help` option will
-tool adding `--help` to the command is often a good idea as it can  bring up
-help info.
+often display some help info.

 While we are trying out wacky commands, try running the `man` command for a
 piece of software that doesn't exist: